Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Read More

-is the best smart speaker you can buy because it offers plenty of smarts.
-It features quick, responsive Alexa, it includes support for Zigbee and Matter smart homes, and it features built-in motion and temperature sensors.
+as the best smart speaker you can buy.
+It features quick, responsive Alexa functionality, includes support for Zigbee and Matter smart homes, and it features built-in motion and temperature sensors.

 Amazon Echo (4th gen)